BorisHiltunen/BitcoinAnalysisTool/README.md

     Returns buy and sell date data in JSON form

     Important
-    -> The estimated wait time will be 1 Minute And 14 Seconds. if you try to retrieve data from the start of bitcoin's history to the end
+    -> The estimated wait time will be 1 Minute And 14 Seconds if you try to retrieve data from the start of bitcoin's history to the end.
     ```

-    For example: localhost:5000/get/buy_and_sell_dates/25-11-2021|30-11-2021/
+    For example: localhost:5000/get/buy_and_sell_dates/2021-11-25|2021-11-30/

     ```python
         {